sinamajidian/Hap10/README.md

 python2 utilities/ConvertAllelesSDhaP.py -p out.hap -o out_with_genomic_position.hap -v var_het.vcf
 python utilities/hap2vcf.py haplotype_with_genomic_position.hap $vcf
 ```
+The output of the provided bash scripts is a VCF file in which the haplotypes are provided in GT field.

 The above mentioned is the pipeline for Hap++.
 For accurate mode (Hap10), you may refer to this [page](https://github.com/smajidian/Hap10/tree/master/accurate_mode).